Multisourcing

 Multisourcing is the concept of working with multiple suppliers who are also competitors.
 Large-scale buyers, such as the U.S. federal government, may want to feel assured that there is more than one supplier for an item.

 It has been described as the opposite of "one neck to wring".
 The opposite is called sole-source.

 Intel, a large corporation, was not "enough" for the x86, and so others such as Advanced Micro Devices and Cyrix were needed.

 Models

-There are two primary models for Multisourcing: Prime Contractor and Client models:
+There are two primary models for multisourcing: Prime Contractor and Client models:

 Prime Contractor model

 A Prime Contractor may use subcontractors.
 Either way, the client has "one neck to wring".

 Client model

 The client is the system integrator.
 Multiple outside sources, each with their own "perceived core competencies", provide services.
 This does not preclude the outside suppliers from further subcontracting.

 Sole sourcing

 Although "no-bid contracts are illegal under European Union procurement law", "there are exclusions and exceptions" in the UK's rules, and "U.S. law permits .. sole source contracts under specified circumstances".
+The US Government raised concerns in 2009 about "excessive reliance" on sole-source contracting and use of "contracts with a limited number of sources".

 The assurance that the identical and in some cases, certifiably equivalent, item is available seems to defy a statement that "[t]here is no optimization achieved through working with a single provider", especially when "sustainable" capabilities exist.